 ….(existing texts)….

+(CID208)-If any of the following condition is true:

+When dot1IRMActivated is false or when dot11IRMActivated is true and IRM Active field in the Extended RSN Capabilities field from the peer is 0.

+When dot11DeviceIDActivated is false or dot11DeviceIDactivated is true and Device ID Active field in the Extended RSN Capabilities field from the peer is 0.

--When dot1IRMActivated is false and dot11DeviceIDActivated is false, PTK is composed of the Key Confirmation Key (KCK), Temporal Key (TK) and the Key Derivation Key (KDK) which are derived as follows:
+, PTK is composed of the Key Confirmation Key (KCK), Temporal Key (TK) and the Key Derivation Key (KDK) which are derived as follows:

 KCK = L(PTK, 0, 256)